Deadline: September 20, 2020

 - Send more detailed contact info. (address, phone number, address of school, school district) in the body of the email or on a separate page.
-This will NOT be included when the lesson is published on our website or lesson plan CDs.
+This will NOT be included when the lesson is published on our website.

 I look forward to reading your innovative lessons.